ccontrols/component-controls/ui/blocks/README.md

 Some of the guiding design goals for this library:

--   Most components should have a 'plain' and a 'block' version, where the block versions adds a collapsible ox with a title.
+-   Most components should have a 'plain' and a 'block' version, where the block version adds a collapsible Box with a title.
--   There are two main categories of components: components that display story data (i.e. story source, story render) and component(s) data (i.e. prop tables, component sources)
+-   There are two main categories of components:
+    -   that display story data (i.e. story source, story render)
+    -   that display component(s) data (i.e. prop tables, component sources)
--   All components accept a list of custom ActionItems to be extended.
+-   Components accept a list of custom ActionItems to be extended.
--   The compnents that deal with source code (sotory or component) display actions to visit the repositories.
+-   Compnents that deal with source code (story or component source) display actions to browse their respective repositories.

 # List of components